Mapping the Stochastic Penal Colony: Policy and Screenshot for Twitter

 \section{Policy and Screenshot for Twitter}

-Section~\ref{app:twitter-abusive-behavior} documents Twitter's policy on abusive behavior \href{https://web.archive.org/web/20211022141522/https://help.twitter.com/en/rules-and-policies/abusive-behavior}{as of 22 October, 2021}.
-It preserves the structure of the original text, with links pointing to the corresponding pages in the Internet Archive.
-Section~\ref{app:twitter-staging} documents Twitter's user interface for a locked account with the violative tweet at the center.
+\REF{app:twitter-abusive-behavior} documents Twitter's policy on abusive behavior \href{https://web.archive.org/web/20211022141522/https://help.twitter.com/en/rules-and-policies/abusive-behavior}{as of 22 October, 2021}.
+It preserves the structure of the original text, with links pointing to the corresponding pages in the Internet Archive. \REF{app:twitter-staging} documents Twitter's user interface for a locked account with the violative tweet at the center.